 - Hold the mouse Left–click, and shift upwards.

 - Therefore, the cells will be shifted towards up.

-Read More: How to Shift Cells Right in Excel (4 Quick Ways)
+Read More: How to Shift Cells Down in Excel

 2. Use the Right-Click to Shift Cells Up in Excel

 Right–clicking with the mouse may also be used to move cells up.
 Follow the instructions below to do so.

 - Click on the Right-click to show the options.

 - Choose the Delete option.

 - Finally, select the Shift Cell Up option.